cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - combines an initialization vector (IV) with a counter and effectively converts a block cipher into a stream cipher.
   - It basically works by generating a keystream block by encrypting sequential values of some counter.
 This counter can be any function that produces a sequence that has a long period with no repetition.
   - It combines an IV with a counter and uses the result to encrypt each plaintext block.
-Each block uses the same IV, but CTM combines it withthe counter value, resulting in a different encryption key for each block.
+Each block uses the same IV, but CTM combines it with the counter value, resulting in a different encryption key for each block.
   - Multiprocessor systems can encrypt or decrypt multiple blocks at the same time, allowing the algorithm to be quicker on multiprocessor or multicore systems.
   - CTM is widely used and respected as a secure mode of operation.
 - Galois/Counter Mode (GCM): IV + counter value + hash